 Weather Alerts

-6 warnings, a watch and an advisory in effect for 21 regions in the area
+6 warnings and a watch in effect for 21 regions in the area

 • Brazos